Saicharanreddy2003/Sentiment_Analysis/README.md

 NLTK, Scikit-learn, and Flask for building the project.

 *Author
-Project by Sai Charan Reddy.
+Project by Sai Charan Reddy and Jupally Meghana